Blue in Heaven

 Blue in Heaven were an Irish rock quartet from Churchtown, Dublin, active from 1982 to 1989 and led by singer Shane O'Neill.
 They reformed in 1990 as The Blue Angels.
 O'Neill later went on to form Supernaut with Dave Long from Into Paradise.

-Blue in Heaven released a few singles on U2's Mother Records before being signed to Island Records in 1985, when they released their first album, All The Gods Men, which was produced by Martin Hannett.
+In 1983, Blue in Heaven released a single ("On & On") on U2's Mother Records.
+In 1984, they were signed by Island Records, who released 2 singles ("Julie Cries" & "Across My Heart").
+In August 1985, Island Records released their first album, All The Gods' Men, which was produced by Martin Hannett.

 Their follow-up, Explicit Material (1986), saw them team up with Island Records chief Chris Blackwell and Eric Thorngren.
-Their popularity grew thanks to touring with The Chameleons, Echo & the Bunnymen, and The Damned, alongside achieving a minor hit with "I Just Wanna".
+Their popularity grew thanks to touring with New Order (band), U2, The Chameleons, Echo & the Bunnymen, China Crisis, Spear of Destiny (band), The Damned, & Big Country.
+In 1986, they scored a college radio & MTV video hit: "I Just Wanna".

 Kieran Kennedy joined and they played concerts for two years.
 They released an EP on the Solid label, Rock 'n' Roll R.I.P., which was a chronological compilation of their work: a 1983 track ("On and On") produced by The Edge, four from 1987 and a live cover of The Stooges's song "Loose."
 Kennedy left to start the Black Velvet Band.

-At a concert in Dublin's Baggot Inn in August 1991, they were supported by David Bowie's band Tin Machine.
+At a concert in Dublin's Baggot Inn in August 1989, they supported David Bowie's band Tin Machine.